Section 1: Introduction

 Applicants to NIHR programmes are reminded of their responsibility to notify and work closely with the host organisation’s R&D office when preparing an application, including obtaining financial and host organisation sign off according to internal institutional processes.

-Applicants may wish to seek advice on the content of an application via their regional NIHR Research Design Service (RDS).
+Applicants may wish to seek advice on the content of an application via the NIHR Research Support Service - RSS (this was previously supported by the Research Design Service).
 It is advisable to make contact as early as possible to allow sufficient time for discussion and a considered response.

 CTUs are regarded as an important component of any trial application and can advise and participate throughout the process from initial idea development and design through to project delivery and reporting.
 However they may not be essential for all types of research studies.
 If you feel this is the case please justify the reasons in your application in the appropriate section.